ExSample: Efficient Searches on Video Repositories through Adaptive Sampling: Evaluation

-In \autoref{tab:xput} we quantify the costs of the three steps, where for BlazeIt we estimate sampling costs by assuming a well trained surrogate model finding instances $100\times$ faster than random.
-The table shows that BlazeIt's runtime is dominated first by scoring (i.e., the full scan to process every frame through the surrogate model), and second by labeling.
-While it may be possible to amortize the costs of labeling in BlazeIt across many queries, because the expensive model may provide general-purpose labels, the full scan that dominates the overhead cannot be amortized as the surrogate is query-specific.
-Because \random\ does not need to scan the entire dataset before yielding results, it can afford to be much worse in precision while still providing a faster runtime, especially at low recalls.
+In \autoref{tab:xput} we quantify the costs of the three steps, where for BlazeIt we estimate sampling costs by assuming a well-trained proxy model finding instances $100\times$ faster than random.
+The table shows that BlazeIt's runtime is dominated first by scoring (i.e., the full scan to process every frame through the proxy model), and second by labeling.
+While it may be possible to amortize the costs of labeling in BlazeIt across many queries, because the expensive model may provide general-purpose labels, the full scan that dominates the overhead cannot be amortized as the proxy is query-specific.
+Because \random\ does not need to scan the entire dataset before yielding results, it can afford to be much lower in precision while still providing a faster runtime, especially at low recalls.
 ExSample outperforms the other methods because it provides high sampling precision while avoiding the need for a full scan.